 The Regulatory Liquidity Ratio measures and limits the mismatches of net income flows relative to capital.
-Under current regulations, the 30-day mismatch cannot exceed one time the Bank's core capital for both domestic and foreign currency, and the 90-day mismatch cannot exceed two times.
+Under current regulations, the 30-day mismatch cannot exceed the Bank's core capital for both domestic and foreign currency by one time, and the 90-day mismatch cannot exceed it by two times.